 Your appointment can be stopped if:

-- you don’t act properly under the terms of the appointment
+- you do not act properly under the terms of the appointment

 - the claimant is clearly able to manage their own benefits